(Update from Raelyn: I’ve updated this article to include my current bounce rate, which has increased since I first wrote this article.)

 2. Prominent Call-to-Actions E.V.E.R.Y.W.H.E.R.E

 One thing that I pride myself in doing is optimizing my website to turn any potential traffic into subscribers as much as possible.
 On my home page, browsers are given multiple opportunities to opt-in to my list.
-You see the Leadboxes at the top of my homepage?
+You see the Leadboxes on my homepage?
+I’m referring to those “pop-up” opt-in forms that open when you click on a button.
 People click on them like bees to honey.
 They even like clicking on my face. 😛

 End of post call to actions, sidebar call to actions.. the list goes on.
 When people are happy with my website, it is my goal to ensure that they are never bored and always have an option to subscribe to my list.